 The Purbeck Radar Museum Trust was set up in 1991 by a few people interested in keeping a public record of the wartime work on radar.
 To raise the profile of the early radar work, the Trust has sponsored various exhibitions and publications [milestones].
 A memorial to commemorate the wartime radar work at Worth Matravers was unveiled in October 2001 [radar memorial].
 An historical radar exhibition was opened in Worth Matravers in July 2006 and moved to the Swanage Museum & Heritage Centre in April 2007 [exhibition].

-The Trust also published this website to co-incide with the exhibition opening www.purbeckradar.org.uk.
+The Trust also published this website [www.purbeckradar.org.uk] to co-incide with the exhibition opening.
 There are also references and links on where to go for more information [more..].
-Work is underway (May 2007) to to establish an historical radar reference library in collaboration with the Swanage Museum & Heritage Centre.
+In July 2008 the Trust also opened an historical radar reference library in collaboration with the Swanage Museum.

 If you have photographs, papers, items or memorabilia relating to early radar development the Radar Trust would be delighted to hear from you [contact].
 The Trust would also be keen to hear from anyone interested in helping assemble educational material about this significant part of our heritage [study].